evheus/evheus.github.io/README.md

 UC Berkeley, Applied Math with Concentration in Computer Science / evheus@gmail.com / New York, NY

 **Interests:** Footy :soccer:, trading, building start-ups and models.
 Likely in that order.
 Macro modelling, regime-switching, distributed systems, and learning.
-Also like to ski :ski: and cook :ramen:.
+Also like to ski and cook.

 **Building/Writing:**
 - "Classifying with Unbalanced Costs" with VVB